eth_account

 num_words (int) – Number of words to use with seed phrase.
 Default is 12 words.
 Must be one of [12, 15, 18, 21, 24].

-language (str) – Language to use for BIP39 mnemonic seed phrase.
+language ((Language, str)) – Language to use for BIP39 mnemonic seed phrase.
+The use of a string is deprecated and will be removed in a future version.

 account_path (str) – Specify an alternate HD path for deriving the seed using BIP32 HD wallet key derivation.